 Here are a few important ways to help keep kids safe.

 Five Safety Wins

 Your first job as a parent is to keep your children safe.
 That is often easier said than done, as anyone who’s had a toddler bolt into a busy parking lot will tell you.

-Consider these tips to take your parenting game to the next level and ensure your little ones are safe:
+Consider these safety tips to take your parenting game to the next level:

-Home Hazards.
+Eliminate home hazards.
 Childproofing your home is more than just covering electric outlets and installing cabinet latches.
 Nearly 9 million children are treated for unintentional injuries in hospital emergency departments each year.
-For families that move a lot, it can be tough to remember just how many things pose a danger to young children.
+For families that move a lot, it can be tough to remember just how many things pose a danger to children.
 The most common hazards include: